 Cannabis, Not Alcohol has Proven Medicinal Benefits

-Cannabis has been used in the treatment of numerous health conditions from as far back as the 15th century.
+It’s long been common knowledge that cannabis can treat numerous health conditions.
 This includes the treatment of chronic pain, PTSD, convulsive disorders, tumor suppression and many more.

 Alcohol on the other hand has no known medicinal value.